monadicus/snarkOS/README.md

 ### 2.3 Installation

-Before beginning, please ensure your machine has `Rust v1.79+` installed.
+Before beginning, please ensure your machine has Rust installed, with at least [this version](rust-toolchain).
 Instructions to [install Rust can be found here.](https://www.rust-lang.org/tools/install)

 Start by cloning this GitHub repository:
 ```